spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

 Health pickups are a new entity, and we must next define which components should be instantiated each time a new 'health pickup' entity is created.

 Typical for SpatialOS GDK projects, the FPS starter project contains a C# file that declares a function for each type of entity.
-Calling the function returns an `EntityTemplate` object, with the contents of the function defining which components form that entity type.
+This function defines what components are used to construct an entity.
+The object it returns is an [Entity Template]({{urlRoot}}/content/entity-templates).
 Extending an existing entity type is as easy as adding additional components while the entity type is being constructed.

 You can find this file in your Unity project: `Assets/Fps/Scripts/Config/FpsEntityTemplates.cs`.